-In the Japanese medical system, you don’t have to make an appointment through a medical insurance company or provider.
+In the Japanese health care system, you don’t have to make an appointment through a medical insurance company or provider.

-However, the first step is to contact your health insurance company to verify whether your emergency medical coverage and they can provide a specific hospital to go.
+Otherwise, the first step is to contact your health insurance company to verify whether your emergency medical coverage, and they can provide a specific hospital to go to.

 Bring enough cash ( 20,000 – 50,000 yen)with you in case some clinics and hospitals don’t accept credit card paying.

 |Eye clinic||Gan ka||眼科|

 Keep Your Country’s Embassy Or Consulate Contact Info

 Or One of the options, call an embassy or a consulate of your home country.

 Please make sure sites of the embassies of your home countries by yourself before calling. office hours, telephone numbers, and what they can do for you.

 Embassy of the United States